 Learning to shoot is like learning to drive, it’s always best to have a series of lessons from a professional coach to stop any bad habits forming.

-All of these books are good introductions to the main types of firearms used in sporting shooting:
+You’ll find these give good introductions to the main types of firearms used in sporting shooting:

 The Deer Stalking Handbook – Graham Downing